for Measuring Total Pressure

 The last picture shows that the bottom cell (dots) indicated a soil reaction similar, but slightly lower, than the tip resistance Qc.

-The cell readdings were taken during installation, subsequent reconsolidation and test loading to failure.
+The cell readings were taken during installation, subsequent reconsolidation and test loading to failure.
 The cell readings during installation were found to be very close to the po readings of the DMT sounding.

 More details in: